mypreview/GEO-Top-Bar/docs/portability.md

 Clicking this button will begin exporting your entire GEO Top Bar plugin settings.

-!> Exporting large amount of data / collections, especially those that contain lots of message bars for different countries, can take some extra time.
+!> Exporting large amount of data and settings, especially those that contain lots of message bars for different countries, can take some extra time.

 After the export process has completed, **your browser will automatically download a .JSON file**.
 This file can be used to import your exported items onto a new website using the **Import Settings** controller inside the portability section.